termux/termux-packages/README.md

     PREFIX=/data/data/com.termux/files/usr

-For simplicity while developing and building, the build scripts here assume that a /data folder is reserved for use on the host builder.
+For simplicity while developing and building, the build scripts here assume that a /data folder is reserved for use on the host builder and install everything there.

 The basic flow is then to run "./build-package.sh $PKG", which:
 * Sets up a patched stand-alone Android NDK toolchain